Metabyte2710/RGB/Using-OpenRGB.md

 # Changing Modes

-OpenRGB devices have one or mode modes.
+OpenRGB devices have one or more modes.
 Modes represent different effects built into the RGB device's hardware.
 Most devices have at least one mode that allows direct control of individual LEDs from software and one or more built-in effect modes (rainbows, spectrum cycles, etc).
 Modes can have four different color configurations:

   * Per-LED Color - This color configuration allows you to set a specific color for each LED on the device independently
   * Mode-Specific Color - This color configuration allows you to set one or more colors, but the colors do not apply to individual LEDs.
 An example would be a breathing mode that cycle between one or more preset colors.